apisnetworks/apiscp-docs/development/programming-guide.md

 A module may be extended with a "surrogate".
 Surrogates are delegated modules loaded in lieu of modules that ship with apnscp.
 Surrogates are located under modules/surrogates/*<module name>*.php.
 Unless the class name is explicitly called, e.g. `User_Module::MIN_UID`, a surrogate will be loaded first, e.g. $this->user_get_home() will check for modules/surrogates/user.php and use that instance before using modules/user.php.
 A surrogate or native class can be determined at runtime using `apnscpFunctionInterceptor::autoload_class_from_module()`, e.g. `apnscpFunctionInterceptor::autoload_class_from_module('user') . '::MIN_UID'`.
 Depending upon the presence of surrogates/user.php (override of User_Module), that or modules/user.php (native apnscp module) will be loaded.

+{% callout info %}
+"apnscpFunctionInterceptor" can also be referenced in code as "a23r" for brevity.
+{% endcallout %}

 Surrogates *should* extend the module for which they are a surrogate; however, can instead extend Module_Skeleton directly to remove built-in methods although this practice is strongly discouraged.
 Blacklist all methods by setting ['*' => 'PRIVILEGE_NONE']  to your **PERMISSIONS** discussed below.

 To ensure an override surrogate is called when explicitly calling a class, use `apnscpFunctionInterceptor::autoload_class_from_module()`.
 For example,